1D spectrum simulation#

 from IPython.display import display

-from gammapy.data import Observation, observatory_locations
+from gammapy.data import FixedPointingInfo, Observation, observatory_locations

 from gammapy.datasets import Datasets, SpectrumDataset, SpectrumDatasetOnOff